Through My Eyes. Again - Cover

 Ginnie’s frown softened.

 “Don’t sell yourself short, Ginnie.
-You’re more capable than you think.”
+You’re very capable.”

 Ginnie gave me a tentative smile.
-“Thank you, Will.”
+“All right, Will.”

-Waiters appeared, setting out tables of finger food and circulating with glasses of wine and beer.
-Water and glasses were on one of the tables.
+Waiters appeared, setting out several tables of finger food and circulating with glasses of wine and beer.
+Fortunately, I saw some water and glasses on the table as well.

-We filled our plates with the cold meats, cheeses and salads and perched ourselves on the chairs round the edge of the room.
-One of the FDJ people walked across and pulled a chair out to sit opposite us, balancing a plate of food on his knees.
+We filled our plates with the cold meats, cheese and salads and perched ourselves on chairs round the edge of the room.
+One of the FDJ young people walked across and pulled a chair out to sit opposite us, balancing a plate of food on his knees.

 “Good evening.
 I am Friedrich Meyer.”
 He smiled at Ginnie.
 “Thank you for your response.”